The Layout

 For each 15 seconds of play, you lose 2 points.

-If you win the game, iKlondike will notice and finish moving all the cards to the foundations for you.
+If you win the game, iKlondike will notice and finish moving all the cards to the foundations for you (provided the Autocomplete option is selected in Settings).
 You will then receive a winning bonus of 10 * (final score - number of seconds played).
+If the Autocomplete option is not selected, you must move all the cards to the foundations yourself before receiving the winning bonus.

 You can view the top ten scores you have achieved for the game by tapping History on the Menu toolbar.
 Details include the date and time the game ended, and the elapsed playing time.
 Scores for games which you did not win are shown in red.